ratchet-stpup/CinnamonTools/extensions/0dyseus@MultiTranslatorExtension/ISSUE.md

 * [x] ![Cinnamon 3.0](https://odyseus.github.io/CinnamonTools/lib/badges/cinn-3.0.svg) ![Linux Mint 18](https://odyseus.github.io/CinnamonTools/lib/badges/lm-18.svg)
 * [x] ![Cinnamon 3.2](https://odyseus.github.io/CinnamonTools/lib/badges/cinn-3.2.svg) ![Linux Mint 18.1](https://odyseus.github.io/CinnamonTools/lib/badges/lm-18.1.svg)

+**Note on Cinnamon 2.8.x:** All issues on this version of Cinnamon are as fixed as they going to get.
+It's a complete nightmare working on this version of Cinnamon, so I simply gave up trying to fix the unfixable.
+My guess is that Cinnamon 2.8.x uses an *ultra-antique* version of GTK3 (3.10), and all APIs available on this version of GTK3 behave totally different than the APIs found on current versions of GTK3.
+Throughout the extension code it can be seen how I'm forced to use totally different Clutter elements depending on the version of Cinnamon that is used.

+### Known issues

+- Up until now, all known issues are aesthetics.
+    1. ~~In Cinnamon 2.8.x, on small screen resolutions (1024x768), some elements at the bottom of the translation dialog are rendered outside the dialog itself. **Workaround:** Set the dialog to occupy more screen percentage (90% width and 70% height for example).~~ Fixed.
+    2. ~~In Cinnamon 2.8.x, none of the elements inside the translation dialog are aligned how they are supposed to. **Workaround:** None.
+Working on it.~~ Fixed.
+    3. ~~In Cinnamon 2.8.x, when some of the elements that auto-hide themselves are hidden/shown, all the elements inside the dialog start *dancing*. **Workaround:** None.
+Might be related to point **2**.
+Working on it.~~ Fixed.
+    4. ~~In Cinnamon 3.0.x and 3.2.x, on small screen resolutions (1024x768) and using the Mint-Y theme, an element at the bottom of the translation dialog that doesn't belong to the dialog is rendered outside the dialog itself (Might be similar to point **1**). **Workaround:** Have no idea.
+Must be a bug with the Mint-Y themes family or it is visible simply because the Mint-Y themes set the background color for the **modal-dialog-button-box** class.
+The element displayed outside the dialog isn't even added by this extension, it's a button container that should be invisible if empty.
+But with the Mint-Y theme is visible even when empty.~~ Fixed.

 ## ToDo

 ### Multi Translator extension ToDo list: